 The education system in the province of Saskatchewan runs from kindergarten to grade 12, and the province is unique in that it divides its education sectors into four distinct sub-sections, namely the public system, the separate system, French system and Protestant system.
 The individual municipalities and communities are responsible for managing the schools in their jurisdictions through locally elected parallel school boards.

 The university of Saskatchewan in Saskatoon is the largest and most prestigious university in the province.
 Along with its world-renowned particles physics program, the university is a research center with a state-of-the-art medical school, excellent commerce department, and one of Canada’s best agricultural economics programs.
-The Saskatoon Institute of Applied Science and Technology is a vocational and technical school offering a variety of certificates and degrees related to everything from agriculture to aviation to the oil industry.
+The Saskatoon Institute of Applied Science and Technology is a vocational and technical school offering a variety of certificates and degrees related to everything from agriculture to aviation.

 The major attractions in Saskatchewan are its 100,000 pristine lakes, thousands of miles of beautiful rivers and streams, and abundant forests full of wildlife.
 Camping, hiking, canoeing/kayaking, hunting, and fishing opportunities are almost limitless.

 Some of the notable attractions in the province include the Abernethy Natural Heritage Museum which offers visitors the unique opportunity of viewing the work of naturalist R.P Stueck, including the collection of over 300 mounted birds and animals.
 The Aboriginal Rock Art allows visitors the opportunity of studying traces of ancient history that have been preserved through red ochre cave paintings of humans, animals, and geometric shapes.
 These protected sites are only accessible through water transport.